Meet An Adoptable Dog

 Can’t have a dog of your own?
 Have a soft spot for old, sick or hard to place dogs?
 It only takes a $20 a month donation for me to be your virtual dog!
 I need at least 10 virtual adopters (sponsors) to help cover my monthly costs.
 If I have medical challenges I need even more!
 If I have medical challenges I need even more!
 The caregivers at Carolina Poodle Rescue will do the rest.
 Just think, without ever having to leave your home, you can have your very own online dog that will send you update emails, make Facebook posts, and be eternally grateful for your support!
 Go to the donate link at the top of the page for instructions as to how to donate.
 Questions?
 Email: firstname.lastname@example.org

-I love my Virtual Adopters: JUDY F, STEVEN ZDonate
+I love my Virtual Adopters: JUDY F, JOHN Y, STEVEN ZDonate